josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 - different class compositions,
 - and different emotional relationships to Labour.

 The 2026 local elections exposed those differences clearly.

+There are regional stories like this up and down the Isles; this is but one example.

 ---